AB-UND-ZU/alive/README.md

 - Dialog does not need to flip if out of range
 - Button should be disabled if not actionable
 - Moving units appearing do not move out of opacity
+- Units moving in front of AI in the right time will disupt pathfinding due to discarded path items